-Celtic: 'Kieran Tierney can be best left-back in world', Emilio Izaguirre
+Celtic: 'Kieran Tierney can be best left-back in world' - Emilio Izaguirre

 -